omenyayl/NutriScan/README.md

 ## Development
 git clone and import to Android Studio

-Note: you must add an API_URL to the local.properties file:
+NOTE: you must add an API_URL to the local.properties file:
+For instance,
 ```
 API_URL="http://192.168.50.221:8080"
 ```